Home » PowerShell » Get-ADGroup – Manage Active Directory Groups

 In the above PowerShell example, the command retrieves all ad groups based on the get adgroup filter name starting with Sales.

-Cool Tip: how to get-aduser using userprincipalname in PowerShell!
+Cool Tip: How to get-aduser using userprincipalname in PowerShell!

-Get All Properties for Administrators Group
+Get All Members for Administrators Group

 Use the Get-ADGroup cmdlet to get all properties for the administrator’s group using the get adgroup Properties parameter.
+This command uses the Properties * parameter to get all properties and pipes the result to the Get-Member cmdlet to list all properties and methods of an adgroup.

 Get-ADGroup -Identity Administrators -Properties *| Get-Member